Supportive Care for Squirrels

 Always treat the underlying cause of the illness and injury - be it poor diet, inadequate housing conditions, exposure to parasites, wound management, etc.

 Supportive care includes following the veterinarians instructions closely, administering prescription medications on time and in the right dosage, keeping the squirrel and any dressings clean, and providing an ideal environment for the squirrel to recover.

 This section discusses considerations for providing that supportive care during rehabilitation.
 For your safety and the comfort of the squirrel, always remove parasites as among the first order of business!

 Place the squirrel’s cage in a quite location, away from all unnecessary noise and activity.
 Don’t expose the animal to loud children or rambunctious pets.
 Always keep cats away from squirrels (it’s hard to relax under a predatory gaze!).
 If the house has a lot of ambient noise, consider supplying gentle background sounds, such as quiet white noise, wind, rain or ocean waves.

-Create a comfortable ‘den like’ nest from warm soft snag-free fabrics of fleece or soft cotton.
+Create a comfortable ‘den like’ nest from a warm soft snag-free fabric made of fleece.
 Placing a towel over the part of the cage housing the nest provides additional privacy and helps reduce stress.

 Always keep the squirrel’s bedding clean and dry.
 If the animal has limited mobility, clean soiled areas immediately with-fragrant free baby wipes or warm water and place paper towels under the hind quarters.
 Viva brand is cloth-like and very comfortable.